-Yes, the capstone projects is a requirement for all students and will provide you with real world experience working on a company project.
-This is a key differentiator for Rady, where all of our students graduate with hands on experience, working on real business problems.
-Accountants build trust and confidence in capital markets all over world.
-You will be asked to support decision-makers as they navigate complex business demands of a growing number of stakeholders.
-The capstone will allow you to work with an industry or professional firm sponsor to analyze and address a complex issue facing them.
+Yes, the capstone project is a requirement for all students and will provide you with real-world experience working on a company project.
+This is a key differentiator for Rady, where all of our students graduate with hands-on experience, working on real business problems.
+Accountants build trust and confidence in capital markets all over the world.
+You will be asked to support decision-makers as they navigate the complex business demands of a growing number of stakeholders.
+The capstone will allow you to work with industry or professional firm sponsors to analyze and address a complex issue facing them.
 The topics are current and will change with the environment.

 Is the Master of Professional Accountancy STEM certified?